geoking1907/geoking1907/README.md

 - 📚 I’m currently learning everything)))
 - 🎻 I love play violin

+> Do what you love, love what you do.

 ### Skills:
 * 🐍 Python
 * 💻 Django